Leibniz-HBI/webhistopy/README.md

 Participants can:

 1. provide a pseudonym (e.g. to link data with a survey)
-2. choose their typical working times to filter results down
+2. choose their typical working times to filter down results
 3. hide remaining domains that they want to stay private
-4. inspect the exact data before an upload
+4. inspect the data before upload
 5. receive a copy of their data on upload

 Researchers receive the data in form of a CSV and a YAML file in a [Nextcloud drop folder](https://nextcloud.com/file-drop/) of their choice.